ginstrom/intelligence-horizon-novel/cline_docs/authoringGuideline.md

 - Are transitions between sections smooth and logical?

 ## Religious Terminology Guidelines

+### CRITICAL: Maximum Subtlety Required
+**This is extremely important**: Religious/transcendent descriptions must be maximally subtle.
+Phrases like "half-closed eyes, slight upward curve of the lips, complete relaxation of every line of tension" are too obviously Buddha-like and must be avoided.
+The goal is to convey the same peaceful, transcendent atmosphere through universal human experiences that don't immediately evoke specific religious imagery.

 ### Core Principle: Show, Don't Tell
 Never use explicit religious terminology or make obvious parallels to specific religious traditions.
 Instead, convey transcendent and spiritual themes through universal human experiences, physical descriptions, and atmospheric details.